-34 Refer to section 3.2.3.2.
+Refer to section 3.2.3.2.

-Licensees with an effective regulatory framework usually maintain a compliance (or breach) register that lists each licence obligation that the licensee failed to comply with during the audit period.
+Licensees with an effective regulatory framework usually maintain a compliance (or breach) register that lists each license obligation that the licensee failed to comply with during the audit period.

-Site visits - A list of the sites the auditor will visit during the audit or review.
+• Site visits - A list of the sites the auditor will visit during the audit or review.

 If the licensee's operations are located across different sites, the auditor must visit enough sites to obtain a representative sample of the licensee's business operations.
-If the licensee operates in metropolitan and regional areas, the auditor must visit at least one regional site as well as a metropolitan site.
-The auditor should, where possible, visit sites that are different to those visited during previous audits or reviews.
+For asset management reviews, if the licensee operates in metropolitan and regional areas, the auditor must visit at least one regional operational site as well as a metropolitan operational site.39 The auditor should, where possible, visit sites that are different to those visited during previous audits or reviews.